NFT-com/indexer/cmd/completion-dispatcher/README.md

 ## Database Address — Data Source Name

 The database addresses are given in DSN (Data Source Name) format, which is a string that describes the parameters of the connection to the database.
-The string's format is the following:
+The format is the following:

 ```
 host=localhost user=database-user password=password dbname=database-name port=5432 sslmode=disable